 Supporting a child who is self-harming

-According to NHS figures released today, the number of girls under the age of 18 being treated in hospital in England after self-harming has nearly doubled compared with 20 years ago.
-Dr Lynne Green, Former Clinical Director at Place2Be offers some advice for parents and professionals.
+According to NHS figures released today, the number of girls under 18 being treated in hospital in England after self-harming has nearly doubled compared with 20 years ago.
+Dr Lynne Green, Former Clinical Director at Place2Be, offers some advice for parents, carers and professionals.

-Unfortunately the notion that girls who self-harm are little more than attention seeking drama queens who make a mockery of those in ‘real’ distress, lives on.
-Sadly, this attitude of hostility is not reserved for those who arguably shouldn’t be expected to know about self-harm; it can also be present within mental health professionals themselves.
+The notion that girls who self-harm are little more than attention-seeking drama queens who mock those in real distress lives on.
+Sadly, this attitude is present among mental health professionals and not just in those who aren't expected to know about self-harm.

-Don't get me wrong, as with most things, there are spectrums—degrees of seriousness.
-The vast majority of young people who self-harm do not have an underlying death wish and indeed find the act of self-harm to be a coping mechanism to help them deal with life's stressors.
-For some, self-harm may be a one off experimental behaviour or even an attempt to fit in with the crowd.
-However, the evidence that those young people who self-harm are much more likely to die by suicide than those who don't, is undeniably worrying.
+Don't get me wrong.
+As with most things, there are spectrums—degrees of seriousness.
+Most young people who self-harm do not have an underlying death wish.
+They instead use self-harm as a coping mechanism to help them deal with life's stressors.
+For some, self-harm may be a one-off experimental behaviour or even an attempt to fit in with the crowd.
+However, the evidence that those young people who self-harm are much more likely to die by suicide than those who don't is undeniably worrying.

 So when should we be worried?
 Whilst we can never be 100% confident of understanding the intent behind self-harming behaviours, we have learned a lot about factors that increase risk.

-An increase in the frequency or severity of self-harming behaviours, particularly against a backdrop of other mental health difficulties or complex physical health problems is cause for concern.
+An increase in the frequency or severity of self-harming behaviours, particularly against other mental health difficulties or complex physical health problems, is cause for concern.

-Experience of past or current trauma, including bullying is well known to increase feelings of hopelessness and self-loathing which can lead to risk taking behaviours and poor life choices.
+Experience of past or current trauma, including bullying, is well known to increase feelings of hopelessness and self-loathing, leading to risk-taking behaviours and poor life choices.

-Youngsters today arguably face unprecedented challenges within the education system and whilst social media has opened up a whole new world of opportunities, it brings with it an increased sense of vulnerability, plus pressure to conform and present oneself in an unsustainable idealistic way.
+Youngsters today face unprecedented challenges within the education system.
+While social media has opened up a whole new world of opportunities, it brings with it an increased sense of vulnerability, plus pressure to conform and present oneself in an unsustainable idealistic way.

 How can we help?

-The more we can create an environment of stability for our young people, the more we instil a sense of control, a sense of hopefulness, a sense of calm amongst the storm of adolescence.
-It is crucial our children know that they have trusted people that they can depend on – no matter what.
+The more we can create an environment of stability for our young people, the more we instil a sense of control, hopefulness, and calm in the storm of adolescence.
+Our children must know they have trusted people they can depend on no matter what.

-Spotting signs early is vital and Place2Be's early intervention approach within schools is based on this philosophy.
-Increased withdrawal, deterioration of important relationships, loss of interest in hobbies, tearfulness, sleep difficulties, worsening diet can all be indicators of distress, which coupled with challenging life events and instability can signal concern.
+Spotting signs early is vital.
+Place2Be's early intervention approach within schools is based on this philosophy.
+Increased withdrawal, deterioration of important relationships, loss of interest in hobbies, tearfulness, sleep difficulties, and worsening diet can all be indicators of distress.
+These indicators, coupled with challenging life events and instability, can signal concern.